mythaxis/mythaxis.github.io/content/issue-25/Plague Rooster.md

 Across concrete bridges strangled by vines\
 Down deserted streets marked by meaningless lines\
 Around the metal husks of cars\
-become the nests of beasts
+Become the nests of beasts